chrisdona-marketing/digital-marketing-portfolio/README.md

 ## 📄 CV / Resume

-For a complete overview of my professional experience, career history, leadership responsibilities, marketing expertise and qualifications:
+For a complete overview of my professional experience, leadership responsibilities, marketing expertise and career history:

 <div align="center">